mrZizik/lab_reports/SSNRSA/**SSN Lab Assignment: RSA**.md

 ## **ALI ABDULMADZHIDOV**

-#### **1.**Create a 2048 bit RSA key-pair using openssl.
+#### **1.Create a 2048 bit RSA key-pair using openssl.
 Write your full name in a text file and encrypt it with your private key.
 Using OpenSSL extract the public modulus and the exponent from the public key.
-Publish your public key and the encrypted text in your report.
+Publish your public key and the encrypted text in your report.**

 Firstly we need to create our text file: